Agent onboarding

 CLI context and manifest

-Understand purvey context, purvey manifest, JSON versus text output, and how agents should onboard to the CLI contract.
+Understand purvey context, purvey manifest, and how wrappers should onboard to the CLI contract.

-purvey context and purvey manifest are related but not interchangeable. context is optimized for dense human or model-readable onboarding text. manifest is optimized for wrappers and code that want the machine-readable contract directly.
+purvey context and purvey manifest are related but not interchangeable. context is optimized for dense human or model-readable onboarding text. manifest is the preferred machine-readable contract for shells, wrappers, and agents.

 Which command to use